posted September 28, 2021

 - 1 teaspoon kosher salt

+- Season the squash.
 Cut the ends off of the spaghetti squash and then cut in half lengthwise.
 Scrape out the seeds and pulp with a large spoon.
 Place each half of the squash cut side up on a metal baking sheet.
-Drizzle each half of the squash with the olive oil and season with salt and pepper.
+Drizzle each half of the squash with olive oil and season with salt and pepper.